notTypecast/ctengine/README.md

 After the loop, the function should return 0.

+#### Game logic & exiting the game
+Besides the player exiting the game using a combination of keys, such as CTRL+c, or a key set to produce the value 0 in the queue, the game can also be ended by the game's logic.
+This is desirable in cases where the player has won or lost.

+In such cases, the game loop function is responsible for exiting the game.
+This can be achieved by setting the `finished` flag of the Queue to `1` (`queue->finished = 1`) and, subsequently, exiting the game loop function.
+Optionally, the function `drawer_set_exit_msg` can also be used to set the message to be displayed after the game ends.

 #### Drawing to the Display
 As shown above, using the Drawer's internal Display, specified positions on the screen can be changed to display any character.
 The maximum character size chosen is `CELLBYTES` (default 4), enough to fit any UTF-8 character.
 It must be noted, however, that this allows the user to pass multiple characters to one cell (for instance, `display_set(drawer->display, 0, 0, "abcd")`.
 This must never be done, as it will prevent the Display from displaying properly on the terminal screen.
 The additional bytes are reserved for characters that, visually, require only a single cell, but which require more than a single byte to be represented (for example, the ■ (square) character).